raymondEhlers/aliceDockerCVMFS/README.md

 These steps only need to be performed once, although steps 2 and 3 will need to be edited if you are using a different AliPhysics version or repeated if you change AliPhysics versions.

 1. Install AliPhysics and all prerequisites on your system.
 Use Dario's instructions.
 2. Add the following lines to your `alice-env.conf` file.
+Note the AliTuple array value (here it is 3) must be continuous within your `alice-env.conf` file.
 ```
 # Must be run after loading an environment from alienv on CVMFS!
 AliTuple[3]="alien=${ALIEN_RUNTIME_ROOT} \